ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 serve the purpose of framing data over TCP, but is exposed as a protocol natively supported by the Transport Services interface.

-Most Message Framer protocols fall into one of two categories:
+Most Message Framers fall into one of two categories:
-- Header-prefixed record protocols, such as a basic Type-Length-Value (TLV) structure
+- Header-prefixed record formats, such as a basic Type-Length-Value (TLV) structure
-- Delimeter-separated protocols, such as HTTP/1.1.
+- Delimeter-separated formats, such as HTTP/1.1.

 Note that while Message Framers add the most value when placed above a protocol that otherwise does not preserve message boundaries, they can